wenext-limited/pr-agent/docs/docs/qodo-merge-cli/index.md

 - **Seamlessly generating and managing PR suggestions** without context switching
     - Remote Suggestions: Fetches Qodo Merge suggestions from your Git Environment
-    - Local Suggestions: Get real-time suggestion against your local changes
+    - Local Suggestions: Get real-time suggestions against your local changes
 - **Interactive review and implementation** of AI feedback directly in your terminal
 - **Tracking implementation status** of each suggestion (pending/implemented/declined)